 Back in central London, a mere 15-minute walk from St. Pancras train station, I checked into Goodenough College which opens up their student residences to the general public through the summer period.
-Alternatively, and for a more expensive option, there’s the Goodenough Club for more traditional hotel accommodation.
-Both club and college are located on the same beautiful square (Mecklenburgh Square) beside a large leafy park.
+It’s located on Mecklenburgh Square beside a large leafy park.

-This student room cost me £85 per night.
+This student room cost me £85 per night (with en-suite bathroom.)
 A full English breakfast and dinner is served in the Great Hall (in another building on the other side of the square) for as little as £3.
 Mere steps from the college is the beautiful Brunswick Square Gardens (photo below) and an interesting museum.

 I have visited (and lived in) a lot of major world cities and London beats them all for the abundance of green spaces, public parks and gardens.
 Directly opposite this park, and beside the Goodenough College, is the Foundling Museum.
 Well worth a visit.

 Once I had toured my immediate surroundings, I hopped onto the tube (the subway) at Russell Square station and headed over to one of my favorite shopping areas, Marylebone High Street.
 I totally agree with an old copy of TIME OUT magazine which says – Avoid the mob on Oxford Street.
 Marylebone Village is where the smart (and posh) shoppers shop.